 Hair is a ritual and a whole culture within the black community.
 For any of us with even a hint of Sub-Saharan African blood, ‘wash ‘n go’ is simply not an option.

-‘What lovely hair you have’ people might kindly say to me when it’s been done enough for a hair-down moment.
-Little do they know how much trial, error and product ‘bespokery’ goes into my high maintenance hair.
-But to be fair, apart from my post blow-dry fear of rainfall and the diary-worthy time consumption that my tresses devour, it’s not been so hard.
+‘What lovely hair you have people might kindly say to me when it’s been done enough for a hair-down moment.
+Little do they know how much trial, error, and product ‘bespoke’ goes into my high-maintenance hair.
+But to be fair, apart from my post-blow-dry fear of rainfall and the diary-worthy time consumption that my tresses devour, it’s not been so hard.
 I say this because when I was a child I used to watch my Jamaican friends endure their weekly hot comb/Dax Pomade and cane row routine (in West London’s West Indian community it was called ‘cane’ nor ‘corn’ row) that only lasted the week and longer if it was rather painfully plaited.
-So I guess my (caucasion) mother cutting off my hair to Starsky (as in Hutch) -style curls made sense.
+So I guess my (caucasian) mother cutting off my hair to Starsky (as in Hutch) -style curls made sense.

 “Once your hair was washed, that’s when the trouble started”

 said Nicola of her childhood hair routine.
 “My mother would always talk me through what she was doing, and when she was doing it.
-She said ‘this is what you need to know, when you start doing your hair’ and I still do exactly what she did at the stages that she did.
-Some cultures pass down recipes, the black community inherit the knowledge of how to take care of their hair, it’s part of growing up, I don’t know any black girls who were not taught how to take care of their hair.”
+She said ‘this is what you need to know when you start doing your hair and I still do exactly what she did at the stages that she did.
+Some cultures pass down recipes, the black community inherits the knowledge of how to take care of their hair, it’s part of growing up, I don’t know any black girls who were not taught how to take care of their hair.”

-All pictures above taken at Catwalk, Atlantic Road Brixton, London SW9 8LJ
+All pictures above were taken at Catwalk, Atlantic Road Brixton, London SW9 8LJ

 And thanks to Jackie Dixon for the fabulous photography.